 In 2006, the organization adopted the name Gergana.
 Since 2009, it participates in Bulgarian Ministry of Education Bulgarian language and culture programs for Bulgarian schools abroad.
 In 2010, Gergana was incorporated in the State of New York.
 In 2012, it was licensed by the Bulgarian Ministry of Education to issue official certificates of completed courses of study of Bulgarian language, history and geography, and was granted non-profit status by the US Internal Revenue Service.

-Gergana has performed in 98 concerts at New York City venues including the Bulgarian Consulate General, the Sts.
-Cyril and Methodius Bulgarian Cathedral, Carnegie Hall, Symphony Space, the United Nations headquarters, the New York Public Library, the United Bank of Switzerland headquarters, Pace University, at the Global Fund for Children Gala at Rubin Museum of Art, and at the Museum of the City of New York, as well in a concert and a music theater performance for the Bulgarian community in Chicago and two performances for the Bulgarian community in Paris, music theater performances at the Haus Wittgenstein Bulgarian Culture Institute in Vienna, NATFIZ Theater in Sofia, and for the Bulgarian community in Washington, DC.
+Gergana has performed in 107 concerts at New York City venues including the Bulgarian Consulate General, the Sts.
+Cyril and Methodius Bulgarian Cathedral, Carnegie Hall, Symphony Space, the United Nations headquarters, the New York Public Library, the United Bank of Switzerland headquarters, Pace University, at the Global Fund for Children Gala at Rubin Museum of Art, and at the Museum of the City of New York, as well in a concert and a music theater performance for the Bulgarian community in Chicago, two music theater performances for the Bulgarian community in Paris, music theater performances at the Haus Wittgenstein Bulgarian Culture Institute in Vienna, NATFIZ Theater in Sofia, and for the Bulgarian community in Washington, DC.

 Gergana produces its own free study materials such as The Gergana Songbook (Sofia, 2013) with 39 selected Bulgarian songs from its repertory with sheet music and lyrics, also translated into English.
 The Songbook was published by the State Agency for Bulgarians Abroad and is being distributed free of charge to Bulgarian schools all over the world.